 What alternative actions you can take to achieve your financial goals?

 I believe some actions like learning good saving habits, learning your relationship with money, living frugally and keeping positive mindset are some of the ways that help you achieve your financial goals.

 4. Evaluate alternatives

-Consider your current life situation, your personal values and economic factors.
-Also assess risk and time value of money of each alternative.
+Consider your current life situation, your personal values, and economic factors.
+Also, assess risk and time value of money for each alternative.

 You may need to do some changes in your lifestyle so that you achieve your financial and life goals that are close to your heart.

 5. Create and implement your financial action plan